Lord Speaker: Functions

 The Lord Speaker has assumed most of the duties that the Lord Chancellor used to have in relation to his parliamentary role.
 However, the Lord Chancellor continues to hand the speech to the King during the State Opening of Parliament, representing the Government in doing so.
-When peers debated the creation of the office, there was debate as to whether the new speaker should have additional powers and responsibilities that the Lord Chancellor does not have, ultimately resolved in the negative.
+When peers debated the creation of the office, there was debate as to whether the new speaker should have additional powers and responsibilities that the Lord Chancellor did not have, ultimately resolved in the negative.

 The debate was renewed with proposals put forward by a Leader's Group (an ad hoc committee) led by Alastair Goodlad.
 The proposals include allowing the Lord Speaker, during Question Time and ministerial statements, to take on the role of advising the House which party should speak next when there is a dispute.
 The Leader of the House of Lords, a Government minister, currently handles this task.
 The decision of who should speak would ultimately remain with the House.
 A similar proposal was made by the committee that initially discussed the new office.
 A further option would allow the Speaker even more power during Question Time, but it was not recommended by the Leader's Group.
 The Group's report has yet to be approved.

 Like the Speaker of the House of Commons, but unlike the Lord Chancellor (who was also a judge and a government minister), the Lord Speaker is expected to remain non-partisan whilst in office.
 On election, the Lord Speaker resigns the party whip or crossbench group and certain outside interests to concentrate on being an impartial presiding officer.